 - Duration of your trip.
 The longer you plan to travel, the more you’ll pay.

 - The policy you choose.
 A comprehensive policy with greater range of coverage will cost more than a basic policy.

-- Additional cover options.
-The inclusion of additional cover for winter sports, lap top or other valuables will result in an increase in premium price.
+- Additional coverage options.
+The inclusion of additional coverage for winter sports, laptop or other valuables will result in an increase in premium price.

 - Pre-existing medical conditions.
 Some pre-existing conditions will result in a premium loading.

 - Your age.
 Premiums generally increase with age.

 How do I get cheap international travel insurance?